Seven Milestones for Post-Secondary Success

 Milestone 1 - Reading to Grade-Level Proficiency

 Children who read proficiently by third grade are more likely to experience success through and beyond high school.
 The MTSD monitors students’ progress in reading with the goal of ensuring students are reading at grade level by the start of third grade.
-Each year the school district documents progress toward this goal by reporting on the percentage of students reading to independent level enrolled in Kindergarten through Grade 2.
-Independent level is the ability at which the student can read without additional support, as measured by the Fountas & Pinnell Text Level Gradient.
+Each year the school district documents progress toward this goal by reporting on the percentage of students reading to instructional level enrolled in Kindergarten through Grade 2.
+Instructional level is the ability at which the student can read without additional support, as measured by the Fountas & Pinnell Text Level Gradient.

 Milestone 2 - Reading Achievement (Gr.
 3-8)